ggsmith842/Covid19-proj/README.md

 # Covid19-proj

 This project provides visualizations tracking the changing status of COVID-19 cases.
-Visualizations will include current case trends, overlay for different countries, and comparision to previous case rates in other similar infectious diseases
+Visualizations will include current counts, relevent statistics on historic trends, and geovisualizations showing global and local hotspots.

  <hr>